Kurikinton: Release

-The original arcade game was not released on any computer or console systems of the era.
-Kuri Kinton was eventually released in 2006 as part of the video game compilation Taito Legends 2, for Windows and the PlayStation 2 and Xbox games consoles and for PlayStation Portable on the compilation Taito Legends Power Up.
-Kuri Kinton was released digitally for the PlayStation 4 and Nintendo Switch through the Arcade Archives series on August 13, 2021, courtesy of Hamster Corporation (who also purchased Nichibutsu and UPL).
+Kurikinton was eventually released in 2006 as part of the video game compilation Taito Legends 2, for Windows and the PlayStation 2 and Xbox games consoles and for PlayStation Portable on the compilation Taito Legends Power Up.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in August 2021.

 Reception

-Kuri Kinton has received a mixed response from reviewers and critics.
+Kurikinton has received a mixed response from reviewers and critics.
 Retrogames' staff member writing in a 2010 feature described the levels as bland, criticised the game's bosses for being effectively the same character with different colored clothes.
 Despite this, the reviewer stated "..there's something quite fun about the game that makes it difficult to put down..".
 Kung-Fu Master was suggested as a more readily accessible game with similar gameplay.
 ACE's Andy Smith was more critical when writing in 1988.
-He stated "Kuri Kinton's a dull game, the graphics aren't anything special and the game style's very old hat by today's standards."
-Computer and Video Games' 1989 review was more positive, the reviewer praised the game's "..large sprites and well drawn graphics" and stated "Kuri Kinton packs a hell of a punch and is far more playable than The Last Apostle."
+He stated "Kurikinton's a dull game, the graphics aren't anything special and the game style's very old hat by today's standards."
+Computer and Video Games' 1989 review was more positive, the reviewer praised the game's "..large sprites and well drawn graphics" and stated "Kurikinton packs a hell of a punch and is far more playable than The Last Apostle."

 As part of the Taito Legends 2 compilation the game was described as "..fairly standard side-scrolling brawler fodder.." by Eurogamer's Kristan Reed.